ayerdines/meroshare-scripts/README.md

 ## Introduction
-`main.py` - This script can check for the latest open issues, find if they're applied or not, and apply to all opened issues or the last one only.
-These options are configurable using shell flags accepted by the script.
-The script only look for **Ordinary IPO shares**.
+`main.py` - This script can check for the latest open issues, find if they're applied or not, and apply to an IPO.
+These options are configurable using shell flags.
+The script only looks for **Ordinary IPO shares**.

 ## Install